PUGE/ncheck/README.md

   --no-emoji            Remove emoji support.
 No emoji in default in CI environments.
   --debug               Debug output.
 Throw in a gist when creating issues on github.

-Examples
+实例
   $ npm-check           # See what can be updated, what isn't being used.
   $ npm-check ../foo    # Check another path.
   $ npm-check -gu       # Update globally installed modules by picking which ones to upgrade.
 ```